What to consider when buying used BMW

 Ownership costs: Repair, maintenance and insurance costs for BMW are much higher than for an average car.
 With more expensive parts, premium gasoline, synthetic oil, high-end tires and higher repair labor costs, expect to pay maybe a couple thousand dollars more per year for the a BMW than for a Honda or Toyota.

 Reliability: BMW is well-engineered and solidly built, but it won’t be as reliable as Japanese brands.
 Generally, BMW cars are rated ‘average’ or ‘below average’ for reliability.
 It’s pretty much given that a used BMW will need some repairs now and then.
 One common issue causing problems with BMW and other European autos is using plastic instead of more durable materials.
 Another issue is the huge amount of complex electronics.
 Long service intervals designed to lure new car buyers don’t help either.
 Turbocharged models are typically more troublesome.
-Continue to the next page for more information on common problems.

 Service and Repairs: If you are planning to buy used BMW, It might be a good idea to do some research and find a local repair shop with a good reputation that specializes in BMW.
 These German machines have a lot of specifics and not every local garage may be able to handle the repairs.
 Servicing at a dealership tends to be very expensive, so a local trusted BMW-specialized shop is a big plus.
 You might even consider using their services to pre-inspect the used car that you want to buy.